stab3l-admin/stab3l-docs/content/docs/verification-system.md

 The verification process follows these steps:

 1. **Provider Registration**: Providers register on the platform and select a verification method (ZKP or TEE).
+2. **Staking Period Selection**: Providers choose a staking period (minimum 7 days), with longer periods earning higher rewards.

-2. **Benchmark Execution**: Providers run standardized benchmarks on their compute resources.
+3. **Benchmark Execution**: Providers run standardized benchmarks on their compute resources.

-3. **Proof Generation**: The benchmarks generate cryptographic proofs (ZKPs) or attestations (TEEs).
+4. **Proof Generation**: The benchmarks generate cryptographic proofs (ZKPs) or attestations (TEEs).

-4. **On-chain Verification**: Smart contracts verify the proofs or attestations.
+5. **On-chain Verification**: Smart contracts verify the proofs or attestations.

-5. **CU Value Assignment**: Based on the verified results, a standardized CU value is assigned.
+6. **CU Value Assignment**: Based on the verified results, a standardized CU value is assigned (1 CU = 10^15 FLOPs, valued at $0.06).

-6. **Minting Authorization**: Once verified, providers are authorized to mint CU tokens representing their compute resources.
+7. **Temporary CU Token Creation**: Verified compute resources are represented as temporary CU tokens.
+8. **Immediate Exchange for sSTB**: These temporary CU tokens are immediately exchanged for sSTB tokens.
+9. **CU Token Burning**: The temporary CU tokens are burned upon exchange for sSTB.
+10. **Automatic sSTB Staking**: The newly minted sSTB tokens are automatically staked for the chosen period.
+11. **Collateral Locking**: Provider's collateral (minimum 120% of CU value) is locked for the duration of the staking period.
+12. **rSTB Rewards**: Providers earn rSTB rewards throughout the staking period, with longer periods earning higher rewards.

+{% hint style="info" %}
+The definition and value of 1 CU will be reviewed and potentially adjusted quarterly by the DAO through governance voting to ensure the CU standard remains relevant as compute technology evolves.
+{% endhint %}

 ## Zero-Knowledge Proofs (ZKPs)